Super-Dainiu/Microsoft_ai_edu/README.md

 # Microsoft_ai_edu
-Feel sorry but failed to attach another version of Neural Net to the initial branch.
+Feel sorry but have no idea to attach another version of Neural Net to the initial branch.